Native American Graves Protection and Repatriation Program (NAGPRA) Inventory

 Notices of Inventory Completion for Federally Recognized Tribes

-Notices of Inventory Completion have been published in the Federal Register for site collections containing human remains at SF State that have been claimed by federally recognized tribes.
+Notices of Inventory Completion have been published in the Federal Register for site holdings containing ancestors at SF State that have been claimed by federally recognized tribes.
 (See Program Documents.)

 Culturally Unidentifiable Native American Items